bpfman/bpfman/docs/developer-guide/testing.md

 directory.
 These programs are compiled by executing `cargo xtask build-ebpf --libbpf-dir <libbpf dir>`

-We also load some tests from local files to test the `load-from-file` option.
+We also load some tests from local files to test the `bpfman load file` option.

-The `bpf` directory also contains a script called `build_push_images.sh` that can be used to build and push new images to quay if the code is changed.
-Images get pushed automatically when code gets merged, however, it's still useful to be able to push them manually sometimes.
-For example, when a new test case requires that both the eBPF and integration code be changed together.
-It is also a useful template for new eBPF test code that needs to be pushed.
-However, as a word of caution, be aware that existing integration tests will start using the new programs immediately, so this should only be done if the modified program is backward compatible.

 ## Kubernetes Operator Tests